Keyfactor/remote-file-orchestrator/README.md

 </details>

 While the Keyfactor Universal Orchestrator (UO) and RemoteFile Orchestrator Extension can be installed on either Windows or Linux, the Remote File Orchestrator Extension can also *manage* certificate stores residing on both Windows and Linux servers.
-When the RemoteFile Orchestrator Extension is installed on a Windows or Linux server and is used to manager *other* Windows or Linux servers hosting certificate stores, it said to be acting as an *orchestrator*, managing certificate stores on one or more *other* orchestrated servers.
+When the RemoteFile Orchestrator Extension is installed on a Windows or Linux server and is used to manager *other* Windows or Linux servers hosting certificate stores, it is said to be acting as an *orchestrator*, managing certificate stores on one or more *other* orchestrated servers.
 When the Remote File Orchestrator Extension manages only certificate stores residing on the *same* server, it is said to be acting as an *agent*.
 When acting as an orchestrator, connectivity from the orchestrator server hosting the RemoteFile extension to the orchestrated server hosting the certificate store(s) being managed is achieved via either an SSH (for Linux and possibly Windows orchestrated servers) or WinRM (for Windows orchestrated servers) connection.
 When acting as an agent, SSH/WinRM may still be used, OR the certificate store can be configured to bypass these and operate directly on the server's file system.
 Please review the [Prerequisites and Security Considerations](#prerequisites-and-security-considerations) and [Certificate Stores and Discovery Jobs](#certificate-stores-and-discovery-jobs) sections for more information on proper configuration and setup for these different architectures.
 The supported configurations of Universal Orchestrator hosts and managed orchestrated servers are shown below along with :

 | | UO Installed on Windows | UO Installed on Linux |
 |-----|-----|------|